simomarsili/elss/README.md

 for the joint distribution of variables from the correlations in real samples and 2) generating artificial discrete data sampled from the model via Markov chain Monte Carlo sampling.

-**elss** was originally developed to show that models for protein sequences with correlated amino acids can be learned and resampled using MCMC methods ([paper](http://www.pnas.org/content/112/44/13567)).
+**elss** was originally developed to show that pairwise models for protein sequences with correlated amino acids can be learned and resampled using MCMC methods ([paper](http://www.pnas.org/content/112/44/13567)).